History of Indian Custom in Wearing Costume

 Women wear the cloth which directly associated with the local culture, religion and climate.
 Hindu sages were conversant with the play of forces like electricity and magnetism.
 The concentration was especially on the orthodox Brahmins, who were accumulating animal magnetism in their bodies in every moment.
 Hence they had laid it down as a religious obligation to wear the costume in a particular manner so that the points or folds tucked in, may, by the action of points, discharge the magnetic and other forces in a manner highly advantageous for the individual concerned.

-The same argument applies equally to the garments worn by the orthodox Indian ladies.
-At any rate, edges or corners of garments that are hanging out and exposed to air, they thus becoming capable of discharging out the accumulated force is condemned by the Indian saints and sages.
+A man strengthening his magnetism by religious observances need not necessarily be morally pure and hence his clothes, etc., saturated with his magnetism may also be steeped in his germs of moral vices.
+At any rate, edges or corners of garments that are hanging out and exposed to air, they thus becoming capable of discharging out the accumulated force is condemned by the Indian sages.
 In fact, the sages and yogis of old had held that there was a greater loss of human magnetic force when wearing garments than when not wearing them.
-They hold that through the tips of fingers and toes enough force is wasted to benefit the unseen matter as intended by nature and those that care to minimize the loss to their high advantage may dress themselves as laid down in the karma sastras.
+They hold that through the tips of fingers and toes enough force is wasted to benefit the unseen matter as intended by nature and those that care to minimize the loss to their high advantage may dress themselves as laid down in the karma ‘Shastras’.